Beyond Boundaries: A Comprehensive Survey of Transferable Attacks on AI Systems: Transferable Attack Methodology

+Data augmentation involves artificially increasing the size and variability of datasets by applying various transformations to the original data.
+It plays a crucial role in adversarial attacks by improving the transferability of adversarial examples across different models.

-\subsection{Data Transformation for Transferable Attack}
+\subsubsection{Data Transformation for Transferable Attack}

-Data transformation refers to the process of converting data from one format or structure into another.
-For example, data transformation in the image domain includes scaling, rotating, translating, and flipping, filtering.
-Dong~\etal\cite{dong2018boosting} propose MI-FGSM, which is designed with random and differentiable transformations to the input images.
-Xie~\etal\cite{xie2019improving} propose to use image transformation such as resizing and padding to improve transferability, while Dong~\etal\cite{dong2019evading} consider optimizing a perturbation over an ensemble of translated images to enhance transferability.
-Lin~\etal\cite{lin2019nesterov} propose to compute gradients using scaled benign samples, and Admix~\cite{wang2021enhancing} derives iterative gradients by blending benign images with randomly selected sample images.
-Different from the pixel-wise attack, Gao~\etal\cite{gao2020patch} propose a patch-wise adversarial attack on unknown target models.
-Wang~\etal\cite{wang2021feature} propose to utilize the feature importance computed on a batch of transforms of raw image to guide the search for adverarial examples.
-Zhang~\etal\cite{zhang2022improving} propose a feature-level attack by contaminating the intermediate feature outputs of a surrogate model with neuron importance estimations, so as to enhance the transferability.
-Finally, Fan~\etal\cite{fang2022learning} propose to boost the transferability of adversarial attacks from both data augmentation and model augmentation perspectives.
-They use random resizing, and padding for data augmentation, and modify backpropagation for model augmentation to enhance the transferability across varied tasks.
+Data transformation refers to the process of converting data from its original format, structure, or representation into a new form that is more suitable for further operation.
+Data transformation in the image domain includes scaling, rotating, translating, flipping, and filtering.
+Data transformation can be included in the process of finding transferable adversarial examples.
+For example, Xie~\etal\cite{xie2019improving} propose to maximize the loss with the transformed inputs to find the adversarial perturbations.
+Specifically, they use random and differentiable transformations such as random padding and resizing to the input images during the iterative fast gradient sign optimization process.
+Similarly, Dong~\etal\cite{dong2019evading} consider optimizing a perturbation over an ensemble of original and translated images to enhance transferability.
+The translation operation shifts the image by $i$ and $j$ pixels along the two dimensions.
+Lin~\etal\cite{lin2019nesterov} propose to compute adversarial perturbations over the scale copies of the input images, which generates more transferable adversarial examples.
+Wang~\etal\cite{wang2021feature} propose to enhance the transferability of adversarial examples by identifying and disrupting crucial object-aware features.
+They compute feature importance scores using an aggregate gradient approach, which averages gradients across multiple random transformations of the original clean images.
+These random transformations preserve intrinsic object features, which guides adversarial perturbations toward universally critical features and improves attack transferability.
+Fan~\etal\cite{fang2022learning} propose to boost the transferability of adversarial attacks from both data augmentation and model augmentation perspectives.
+They use random resizing, padding for data augmentation, and modify backpropagation for model augmentation to enhance the transferability across varied tasks.
+Boucher~\etal\cite{Boucher2021BadCI} delve into the realm of adversarial examples that can target text-based models in a black-box setting.
+Their approach involves employing encoding-specific perturbations, including techniques such as introducing invisible characters, homoglyphs, reordering, or deletion.
+These transformation operations change the internal format of text data, which is imperceptible to human observers, while effectively manipulating the outputs of NLP systems.